sgoldenlab/simba/docs/Tutorial_DLC.md

 2. Click on `Plot Results` .

 ### Step 12: Create Video
-This step is to generate the video with labelled tracking points.
+This step will generate the video with labelled tracking points.

 1. Click on `Browse File` to select the video.

-2. You can choose to save the frames with tracking points of the video by checking the `Save Frames` checkbox.
-This will result in a longer waiting time for this process.
+2. You can choose to save the frames with tracking points on the video by checking the `Save Frames` box.
+This process takes longer.

 3. Click on `Create Video`.

 ## Part 3: Improve the Model
 There are two ways that you can improve the current model.

-1. To extract more frames to train the model.
+1. Extract more frames to train the model.

-2. To correct the tracking points of the existing frames.
+2. Correct the tracking points of the existing frames.

 ## Extract more frames
-This step creates a temp.yaml file to automate the extract frames step.
-What this basically does is to copy the settings from the *config.yaml* and remove all the videos in it.
-Then, it adds the new videos that the user specify into the yaml file and generates a *temp.yaml*
+This step creates a temp.yaml file to automate the **Extract Frames** process.
+It will copy the settings from the *config.yaml* and remove all the videos in the *config.yaml* file.
+It will then add the new videos that the user specifies into the yaml file and will generate a *temp.yaml*

 ### Step 1: Generate temp.yaml from the original config.yaml